SolarCity loss smaller than expected on 'unprecedented demand'

-SolarCity Corp, the largest installer of residential solar panels in the United States, reported a smaller-than-expected quarterly loss, citing "unprecedented demand."
+SolarCity Corp (SCTY.O), the largest installer of residential solar panels in the United States, reported a smaller-than-expected quarterly loss, citing "unprecedented demand."

 SolarCity's shares were up 5.3 percent at $79.63 in extended trading on Thursday.